 Admissions Policies and Procedures

-Application for admission is your first step toward becoming a part of the Huntington University's Graduate and Professional Programs.
+Application for admission is your first step toward becoming a part of the Huntington University's Graduate and Online Programs.
 You may visit the University web site for information and an application form at www.huntington.edu.
-The Graduate Office of Admissions may be reached at 260-359-4111 or e-mail firstname.lastname@example.org.
-The Professional Programs Office of Admissions may be reached at 260-359-4162 or 800-600-4888 or e-mail AdultEd@huntington.edu.
+The Graduate Office of Admissions may be reached at 260-359-4111 or e-mail email@example.com.
+The Online Programs Office of Admissions may be reached at 260-359-4162 or 800-600-4888 or e-mail AdultEd@huntington.edu.

 For admission requirements specific to your intended program, see that program's section of the academic catalog.